Summer

 Bottom line: Get the tools you need to take your documentary idea further: a refined pitch, an improved media sample, a fully articulated proposal, realistic budgets and a production plan.

 The primary goal of both Summer Documentary Labs is to support the development of your project.
 We provide a framework of instruction, workshops, assignments, and deadlines; all designed to push your work forward.
 Group critiques with peers and one-on-one sessions with the lead instructor and mentors challenge you to clarify your interests and perspective.
-Additionally, a meeting will be set up with a project consultant from the field who is specifically matched to your project and goals.
 You will leave the program with a deeper understanding of your intentions, a concrete production plan, and well-rehearsed options for articulating the project, pursuing funding, and cultivating an audience.

 Application Details & Program Fees